 A typical first job after graduation is in process development.
-In these initial positions, junior engineers usually work on diverse assignments under the supervision of more senior engineers to gain experience and learn company procedures.
-With experience, chemical engineers may progress from production management positions responsible for a single unit or product to operations management positions responsible for large industrial complexes.
+In early jobs, junior engineers often work on a range of assignments.
+Supervised by more senior engineers, they gain experience and learn company procedures.
+With experience, they may progress to managing production of a single unit or product.
+From there, they may move on to managing operations of a large industrial complex.

 In Alberta, 78% of people employed as chemical engineers work in the following industries: